 Different types of changes in the von Willebrand factor gene can affect its production.

-Some changes cause the von Willebrand factor gene to produce reduced amounts of normal von Willebrand factor, while other changes cause the gene to produce abnormal von Willebrand factor.
+Some changes cause the von Willebrand factor gene to produce reduced amounts of the average von Willebrand factor.
+In contrast, other changes force the gene to have an abnormal von Willebrand factor.

-Most changes in the von Willebrand factor gene are significant enough that a change in just one von Willebrand factor gene is sufficient to cause von Willebrand disease.
+Most von Willebrand factor gene changes are significant enough that a change in just one von Willebrand factor gene is sufficient to cause von Willebrand disease.

-However, some types of genetic changes only cause von Willebrand disease if both genes are changed, often leading to more severe symptoms.
+However, some genetic changes only cause von Willebrand disease if both genes are changed, often leading to more severe symptoms.

-Most cases of type 2 von Willebrand disease are autosomal dominant, as a change in just one von Willebrand factor gene results in the production of an abnormal form of von Willebrand factor.
+Most cases of type 2 von Willebrand disease are autosomal dominant, as a change in just one von Willebrand factor gene results in producing an abnormal form of von Willebrand factor.

-An autosomal dominant form of von Willebrand disease can be inherited from either parent or it can occur as a spontaneous mutation (change) of a gene in the embryo that forms when the cells of the egg and sperm unite during fertilization. .
+An autosomal dominant form of von Willebrand disease can be inherited from either parent.
+It can occur as a spontaneous mutation (change) of a gene in the embryo that forms when the cells of the egg and sperm unite during fertilization.

-Some cases of type 2 von Willebrand disease and all cases of type 3 von Willebrand disease are autosomal recessive, as they are caused only by changes in both von Willebrand factor genes.
+Some cases of type 2 von Willebrand disease and all claims of a kind three von Willebrand disease are autosomal recessive, as they are caused only by changes in both von Willebrand factor genes.

 Many carriers of the autosomal recessive forms of von Willebrand disease type 2 and von Willebrand disease type 3 do not have any symptoms.

-Each child born to parents who have a modified gene has a 25 percent chance of having von Willebrand disease, a 50 percent chance of being a carrier, and a 25 percent chance of not being and not having von Willebrand disease. von Willebrand’s disease.
+Each child born to parents with a modified gene has a 25 percent chance of having von Willebrand disease, a 50 percent chance of being a carrier, and a 25 percent chance of not having von Willebrand disease.
+Von Willebrand’s disease.

 Risk factors for Von Willebrand disease